guptaachin/SynTextFromPPTs/README.md

 Then you can run the python i_draw_bb.py 0, where the number is the batch count. to generate images with bounding boxes and the labels in annotation_0.csv.

 Please forgive for any non clean code you find.
 I intend to make efforts to further make the code more clean and easier to work with.
 Thank you for reading.
-Hope you find what you were looking for in here.
+Hope you find what you were looking for in here. <br>
 Cheers

+# Known issues